Adaptive generative moment matching networks for improved learning of dependence structures: A synthetic data example: Dependence implied by S P 500 constituents

 \section{A synthetic data example: Dependence implied by S\&P~500 constituents}

 In this section, we show that the improved fit achieved by AGMMNs over GMMNs can indeed translate to a better performance of MC estimators.

-To this end, we consider 7815 daily adjusted closing prices of 50 constituents of the S\&P~500 from 1985-01-01 to 2015-12-31; details about the selected constituents are provided in Appendix~\ref{sec:data_details}.
+To this end, we consider 7815 daily adjusted closing prices of 50 constituents of the S\&P~500 from 1985-01-01 to 2015-12-31.
+The data are available in the \R\ package \texttt{qrmdata} (\cite{qrmdata}); see Appendix~A.2 for details.
 To account for temporal dependence, we model each of the 50 marginal time series of log-returns using an $\ARMA(1,1)$--$\GARCH(1,1)$ model with standardized $t$ innovation distribution and extract the marginal standardized residuals (\emph{deGARCHing}).
 We then compute the pseudo-observations of the standardized residuals which serve as a sample for modeling cross-sectional dependence.
 These pseudo-observations are modeled in Section~\ref{sec:prediction}.
 In Section~\ref{sec:simulation} here, however, we fit a $t$ copula to these pseudo-observations and treat the fitted $t$ copula as the true underlying model.
 This way, we get to evaluate how close an estimate is to this data-implied ground truth.